keithreid-sfw/PROD-ALERT-2/README.md

 # PROD-ALERT-2
 Psychiatric Restraint Open Data Analysis using Logarithmic Estimate of Reporting Trends part 2

-Repository for the second iteration of PROD-ALERT.
+Data and Technical repository for the second iteration of PROD-ALERT.
-The project uses statistical methods to describe patterns in reporting of restraint in English Mental Health providers.
+The project uses statistical methods to illustrate patterns in reporting of restraint in English Mental Health providers.

 # WARNING DATA IN THIS REVIEW ARE NOT YET PEER REVIEWED